Common pheasant: Subspecies

 Many subspecies are in danger of disappearing due to hybridisation with introduced birds.
-The last indigenous black-necked pheasant (P. c. colchicus) population in Europe survives in Greece in the delta of the river Nestos, where in 2012 the population was estimated 100–250 individuals.
+The last black-necked pheasant (P. c. colchicus) population in Europe survives in Greece in the delta of the river Nestos, where in 2012 the population was estimated 100–250 individuals.

 The subspecies groups, going from west to east, and some notable subspecies are:

-Within a maximum clade credibility mDNA gene tree, the most basal group is the elegans-group of the Eastern Clade, diverging from the green pheasant during the Calabrian, and diversifying in Middle Pleistocene around 0.7 million years ago, with the groups of the Western Clade splitting off from those of the Eastern Clade about 0.59 million years ago.
+Within a maximum clade credibility mDNA gene tree, the most basal group is the P. c. elegans-group of the Eastern Clade, diverging from the green pheasant during the Calabrian, and diversifying in Middle Pleistocene around 0.7 million years ago, with the groups of the Western Clade splitting off from those of the Eastern Clade about 0.59 million years ago.
 While the subspecies of the Western Clade are well geographically separated from each other, the subspecies of the Eastern Clade often show clinal variation and large areas of intergradation.
-For example, clines connect pallasi-karpowi-torquatus-takatsukasae within the torquatus-group and kiangsuensis-alaschanicus-sohokhotensis-strauchi within the strauchi/vlangalii-group, with the degree of expression of white collar and superciliary stripe in both cases decreasing from north to south.
-The isolated form hagenbecki is very close to pallasi in phenotype, and has been traditionally treated within the torquatus-group until recently, when it was assigned in one study to the strauchi/vlangalii group.
-However, the origin of the corresponding feather samples as listed in GenBank is far away from the known distribution of subspecies hagenbecki, and the issue needs further clarification.
+For example, clines connect P. c. pallasi-karpowi-torquatus-takatsukasae within the P. c. torquatus group and P. c. kiangsuensis-alaschanicus-sohokhotensis-strauchi within the P. c. strauchi-vlangalii group, with the degree of expression of white collar and superciliary stripe in both cases decreasing from north to south.
+The isolated form P. c. hagenbecki is very close to P. c. pallasi in phenotype, and has been traditionally treated within the P. c. torquatus group until recently, when it was assigned in one study to the P. c. strauchi / P. c. vlangalii group.
+However, the origin of the corresponding feather samples as listed in GenBank is far away from the known distribution of subspecies P. c. hagenbecki, and the issue needs further clarification.

 Ecology

-Common pheasants are native to Asia and parts of Europe, their original range extending from the Balkans (where the last truly wild birds survive around Nestos river in Greece), the Black and Caspian Seas to Manchuria, Siberia, Korea, Mainland China, and Taiwan.
+Common pheasants are native to Asia and parts of Europe, their original range extending from the eastern Black Sea and the Caspian Sea to Manchuria, Siberia, Korea, Mainland China, and Taiwan.
 The birds are found in woodland, farmland, scrub, and wetlands.
-In its natural habitat the common pheasant lives in grassland near water with small copses of trees.
-Extensively cleared farmland is marginal habitat that cannot maintain self-sustaining populations for long.
+In their natural habitat, common pheasants live in grassland near water with small copses of trees, and are tolerant of both dry and humid soils.
+Extensively cleared farmland, however, is marginal habitat that cannot maintain self-sustaining populations for long.

 Common pheasants are gregarious birds and outside the breeding season form loose flocks.
 However, captive bred common pheasants can show strong sexual segregation, in space and time, with sex differences in the use of feeding stations throughout the day.
 Wherever they are hunted they are always timid once they associate humans with danger, and will quickly retreat for safety after hearing the arrival of hunting parties in the area.

 While common pheasants are able short-distance fliers, they prefer to run.
 If startled however, they can suddenly burst upwards at great speed, with a distinctive "whirring" wing sound and often giving kok kok kok calls to alert conspecifics.
 Their flight speed is only 43–61 km/h when cruising but when chased they can fly up to 90 km/h.